I’ve got good news for you today: You can create new neural pathways until the day you die.

 - Health – this includes of course diet and exercise, and also your mental and emotional health; where do you put healthy habits on your priority list?

 Out of these four core categories to successful aging, complete the following exercise:

 - What’s your life like in this area (be specific)?

+(Snapshot 4) - Health – this includes of course diet and exercise, and also your mental and emotional health; where do you put healthy habits on your priority list?

+Out of these five core categories to successful aging, answer:

+- What’s your life like in this area (be specific)?